 Your business will fail if you neglect to stay in touch with your customers and understand what they need and the feedback they offer.
 Your customers may like your product or service but, perhaps they would love it if you changed this feature or altered that procedure.
 What are they telling you?
 Have you been listening?
 Or is the market declining?
 Are they even still interested in what you’re selling?
 These are all important questions to ask and answer.
 Maybe you’re offering a product or service that is fallen well below trend.

 How to Avoid Losing Touch with Customers: A successful business keeps its eye on the trending values and interests of its existing and potential customers.
-Survey customers and find out what their interests are and keep abreast of changes and trends using customer relationship management (CRM) tools.
+Survey customers and do market research and find out what their interests are and keep abreast of changes and trends using customer relationship management (CRM) tools.
 Effective use of CRM can help keep your business from failing.

 How to Build a Good Business Model: Research and review the way other businesses in the industry operate.
 Develop a complete business plan that includes financial forecasting based on predictable revenue, strategic marketing, and challenge management solutions to overcome potential obstacles and competitor activities.
 Create a milestone chart with specific tasks and objectives assigned along the timeline so you can measure success, solve problems as they occur, and stay on track.
 A sound business model that incorporates best practices can help your business avoid failure.

-SmallBizTrends.com, a business news resource, offers this infographic which states that 40% of small businesses make a profit, 30% come out even, and the remaining 30% lose money.
+SmallBizTrends.com, a business news resource, offers this infographic which states that 40 percent of small businesses make a profit, 30 percent come out even, and the remaining 30 percent lose money.

 You must know, down to the last dime, where the money in your business is coming from and where it’s going in order for your business to succeed.
 Your business can also fail if you lack a contingency funding plan, a reserve of money you can call upon in the event of a financial crisis.
 Sometimes people start businesses with a dream of making money but don’t have the skill or interest to manage cash flow, taxes, expenses, and other financial issues.
 Poor accounting practice puts a business on a path straight to failure.

-How to Avoid Financial Mismanagement: Use professional business accounting software to keep records of all financial transactions, including every expenditure and all revenues received, and use this information to generate profit and loss statements.
+How to Avoid Financial Mismanagement: Use professional business accounting software like QuickBooks or Xero to keep records of all financial transactions, including every expenditure and all revenues received, and use this information to generate income statements (profit and loss statements).
+Even better if you use a business dashboard tool like LivePlan that makes it easy to monitor your financials.
 This is valuable information that you need to run your business, know where you stand at all times, and keep it operating in the black.
-If you lack skill in financial management, consider hiring a tax advisor and professional bookkeeper or certified public account to help manage your financial affairs.
+If you lack skill in financial management, consider hiring a small business advisor and professional bookkeeper or certified public account to help manage your financial affairs.